Through my research, I engage with questions such as:

 My scholarship is embedded in my experiences of engaging with and navigating my identities as a disabled woman with class and caste privilege in India.

-My research methods are rooted in decolonial and critical methodologies that emphasize power-sharing with participants and eschew damage-centered and deficit-oriented perspectives toward minoritized and marginalized groups.
+My research methods are rooted in critical methodologies that emphasize power-sharing with participants and eschew damage-centered and deficit-oriented perspectives toward minoritized and marginalized groups.